alwalxed/awa/README.md

 # Awa's Personal Blog

-Minimal personal blog built with Astro, TypeScript, and Tailwind CSS.
+Minimal personal blog built with Astro.
+Designed for simplicity and performance.

 ## Features